Ea-nāṣir: Life and business activity

-The clay tablet with Nanni's complaint was found by Leonard Woolley in Ur and acquired by the British Museum in 1953.
+The clay tablet with Nanni's complaint was found by Leonard Woolley in Ur in 1953.
+It is since then housed at the British Museum.

+Complaint tablets

 Nanni's complaint tablet

 According to Nanni's complaint tablet, Ea-nāṣir had agreed to sell some copper ingots to Nanni, but presented Nanni's servant with poor-quality ingots while mistreating and undermining him, and stated the equivalent of "take it or leave it" in a dismissive manner.
 Enraged, Nanni wrote: